LIS

 A. Purchase transactions.

-1. Unless disclosure has been previously made by a licensee, a licensee shall disclose to an actual or prospective buyer or seller who is not the client of the licensee and who is not represented by another licensee and with whom the licensee has substantive discussions about a specific property or properties, the person whom the licensee represents pursuant to a brokerage agreement, as that term is defined in § 54.1-2130 of the Code of Virginia.
+1. A licensee must disclose whom the licensee represents to an actual or prospective buyer or seller who is not the client of the licensee and who is not represented by another licensee and with whom the licensee has substantive discussions about a specific property pursuant to § 54.1-2138 A of the Code of Virginia.

-2. Except as otherwise provided in subdivision 3 of this subsection, such disclosure shall be made in writing at the earliest practical time, but in no event later than the time specific real estate assistance is first provided.
-Any disclosure complying with the provisions of § 54.1-2138 A of the Code of Virginia shall be deemed in compliance with this disclosure requirement.
+2. Except as otherwise provided in subdivision 3 of this subsection, such disclosure must be made in writing at the earliest practical time, but in no event later than the time specific real estate assistance is first provided.
+Any disclosure complying with the provisions of § 54.1-2138 A of the Code of Virginia will be deemed in compliance with this disclosure requirement.

 4. Any disclosure required by this subsection may be given in combination with other disclosures or information, but, if so, the disclosure must be conspicuous, printed in bold lettering, all capitals, underlined, or within a separate box or as otherwise provided by § 54.1-2138 of the Code of Virginia.